Keys to Developing Zoning and Land Use Rules Fair to Composting

 If possible, existing rules should be wiped clean to remove duplicative, ambiguous and outdated terms and definitions, as well as any provisions already regulated by state composting rules and the Local Enforcement Agency (LEA).

-Any facilities or uses exempt from a local permit should still adhere to public health and safety regulations, as well as nuisance rules.
+Any facilities or uses exempt from a local permit should adhere to public health and safety regulations, as well as nuisance rules.
 The municipal code should include performance standards.
 An exemption does not mean the jurisdiction cannot regulate the activity.
 Composting must be properly managed by experienced operators, and to help exempt sites succeed, jurisdictions should support educational resources and tools to facilitate success.

 Streamline Permits through Uses and Zones